United Steelworkers: American politics

 In the 2006 election, the USW led a political mobilization program that eventually grew to include 350 full-time political organizers in 26 states, a majority of whom were rank and file USW members who took time from work to organize their communities and educate fellow union members.
 The USW turned out some 5,000 USW volunteers on Election Day, including over 1,000 each in the key states of Pennsylvania and Ohio.
 Exit polls suggested union families made up 23 percent of the total vote and supported Democratic candidates by a substantial 32 percent margin, 65 percent to 33 percent.
 Based on these numbers, the United Steelworkers, in conjunction with the rest of the labor movement, took substantial credit for the eventual Democratic victory.

 The USW endorsed Barack Obama's presidential campaign and re-election, Hillary Clinton's presidential campaign, and Joe Biden's presidential campaign.

 In 2023 and 2024, USW expressed opposition to the proposed acquisition of U.S. Steel by Japanese steel company Nippon Steel.
 USW International President David McCall stated in March 2024 that “Allowing one of our nation’s largest steel manufacturers to be purchased by a foreign-owned corporation leaves us vulnerable when it comes to meeting both our defense and critical infrastructure needs.”

 Canadian politics

 The United Steelworkers was a founding partner of the New Democratic Party and continues to be an affiliated union.

+In 2025, the United Steelworkers, alongside founding partners Unifor and the Canadian Union of Public Employees, CUPE, formed the Canadian Telecommunications Workers Alliance (CTWA), a non-partisan resource bench dedicated to ensuring that elected officials, regulators and policymakers had access to the voice, experience, and expertise of Canada's telecommunications workforce when developing legislation and public policy.